 3. Chill burgers for about 2 hours, covered, in refrigerator.
 This step will help keep the salmon burgers from falling apart when cooking.

 4. Heat a non-stick pan over medium heat.
-Add the coconut or canola oil and saute the burgers until light brown, about 3 – 5 minutes on each side.
+Add the oil and saute the burgers until light brown, about 3 – 5 minutes on each side.

 5. Remove the cooked salmon burgers from the pan, and place on toasted buns.